vorchris/cheat-exam/README.md

 basic communication between teacher and client instances is reduced to simple API calls over http networking is moved from twisted to node express

+service discovery is done with a simple multicastserver/client which stores necessary information in it's 'clientinfo' or 'serverinfo' object.

 # technologies used
 * electron
 * vite